-- 1. FVTPL measured mandatorily at fair value through profit or loss. - 2.
-AC amortized cost. - 3.
-Fair values are determined using a fair value hierarchy as follows: - Level 1 Quoted prices in active markets for identical assets or liabilities. - Level 2 Inputs other than quoted prices included in level 1 that are observable for the asset or liability. - Level 3 Inputs for the asset or liability that are not based on observable market data. - Not applicable (N/A) Financial instruments including accounts receivable; prepaid deposits; accounts payable and accrued liabilities; due to SaskPower; and short-term debt from SaskPower are carried at values which approximate fair value due to the short period to maturity.
+- 3. Fair values are determined using a fair value hierarchy as follows: - Level 1 Quoted prices in active markets for identical assets or liabilities. - Level 2 Inputs other than quoted prices included in level 1 that are observable for the asset or liability. - Level 3 Inputs for the asset or liability that are not based on observable market data. - Not applicable (N/A) Financial instruments including accounts receivable; prepaid deposits; accounts payable and accrued liabilities; due to SaskPower; and short-term debt from SaskPower are carried at values which approximate fair value due to the short period to maturity.

-NOTE 6 FINANCIAL RISK MANAGEMENT
+NOTE 5 FINANCIAL RISK MANAGEMENT